A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: System model and problem statement

 Our techniques for proving the main results will come from algebraic geometry and differential topology.
 Our arguments are sometimes similar to those in \cite{BreslerCartwrightTseToappear},\cite{Razaviyayn1}, with the difference that not only the algebraic nature of the objects is used, but also their smooth manifold structures, as well as the key property of compactness.
 We are greatly inspired by Shub and Smale's construction for polynomial system solving, see \cite{ShSm93b} or \cite{BlCuShSm98}.
 Some basic knowledge of smooth manifolds is assumed.
 More advanced results on differential topology that will also be used during the derivations are relegated to Appendix \ref{app:difftop}.

-To formally state the IA feasibility problem, it is convenient to use the symmetries of (\ref{eq:1}): if $(H,U,V)$ satisfies (\ref{eq:1}) then we can multiply each matrix $H_{kl}$ in $H$ by a nonzero complex number and (\ref{eq:1}) will still hold.
-Thus, it makes sense to consider our matrices as elements of the projective space of matrices, that is we can think of $H_{kl}$ as a whole line in the space $\mathcal{M}_{N_k\times M_l}(\C)$.
+To formally state the IA feasibility problem, it is convenient to first define three tuples: $H$, $U$ and $V$. $H$ denotes the collection of all $H_{kl},\,(k,l)\in\Phi$ and, similarly, $U$ and $V$ denote the collection of $U_k$, $k\in\Phi_R$ and $V_l$, $l\in\Phi_T$, respectively.
+Even though for the system model described in \eqref{eq:received} and \eqref{eq:received1} we have used the symbols $H_{kl}$, $U_k$ and $V_l$ for complex matrices, in the following we will show that to solve the problem is more convenient to let them live in different spaces that take into account the invariances of (\ref{eq:1}).
+If $(H,U,V)$ satisfies (\ref{eq:1}) then we can multiply each matrix $H_{kl}$ in $H$ by a nonzero complex number and (\ref{eq:1}) will still hold.
+Thus, it makes sense to consider our matrices as elements of the projective space of matrices, i.e., we can think of $H_{kl}$ as a whole line in $\mathbb{C}^{N_k\times M_l}$.
 Similarly, we can think of each $U_k$ (equiv. $V_l$) as a subspace spanned by the columns of a $N_k\times d_k$ (equiv. $M_l\times d_l$) matrix.
-From a mathematical point of view, this consideration permits us to use projective spaces and Grassmannians (which are both compact spaces) instead of noncompact affine spaces (see Appendix \ref{app:difftop} for details).
+From a mathematical point of view, this consideration permits us to use projective spaces and Grassmannians (which are both compact spaces) instead of non-compact affine spaces.

-Thus, we consider the projective space of complex channel matrices, $\P(\mathcal{M}_{N_k\times M_l}(\C))$, and the Grassmannians\footnote{For integers $1\leq a\leq b$ we denote as $\G{a}{b}$ the Grassmannian formed by the linear subspaces of (complex) dimension $a$ in $\C^b$.} formed by the decoders and precoders.
-More formally, given $\sharp(\Phi)$ projective matrices
+Thus, we consider the projective space of complex channel matrices, $\P(\mathbb{C}^{N_k\times M_l})$, and the Grassmannians\footnote{For integers $1\leq a\leq b$ we denote as $\G{a}{b}$ the Grassmannian formed by the linear subspaces of (complex) dimension $a$ in $\C^b$.} formed by the decoders and precoders.
+With some abuse of notation we will refer to their elements as $H_{kl}$ and $U_k$, $V_l$, respectively.
+More formally, given $\sharp(\Phi)$ elements